Skip to main content

 Where BoardStack fits

-We built BoardStack ($20–$99/mo flat by community size) to include fund accounting with separate operating and reserve ledgers, reserve compliance tracking tied to reserve study targets, and the financial reports boards need for annual meetings and state disclosures.
+We built BoardStack ($29-$149/mo billed annually flat by community size) to include fund accounting with separate operating and reserve ledgers, reserve compliance tracking tied to reserve study targets, and the financial reports boards need for annual meetings and state disclosures.

 The flat pricing works like PayHOA’s band model, so costs do not scale linearly as your community grows.
-At $20/mo for up to 50 homes, BoardStack is cheaper than both Effortless HOA and PayHOA for small communities and covers the reserve compliance gap that both leave open.
+At $29/mo billed annually for Starter, BoardStack is comparable than both Effortless HOA and PayHOA for small communities and covers the reserve compliance gap that both leave open.

 Effortless HOA vs PayHOA Feature Comparison